DetimZhao/ser494_24fc_project/README.md

 It was cleared by course staff (R. Acuna) for public release on 1/12/2025.

+# Paper

+To check out the paper refer to: [Paper.pdf](/Paper.pdf) in the content root.

 # Steps to download and run project:
 ## Setup
 1. Clone the repository: